 Choosing this method means that you’ll record expenses and income any time a transaction is carried out, whether you’ve received cash for it or not.

 It’s not the simplest method, but it provides more accurate information since you can calculate transactions that took place within a given period and record them in a salon ledger.

 Make sure you record all the money that comes in and gets out in a salon.

-Use accounting software to make the process smooth.
+Use accounting software for salons to make the process smooth.

 There are several salon accounting apps available that’ll let you record every transaction.